needle-mirror/com.unity.purchasing.udp/Documentation~/FAQs.md

 **- When is a good time to implement UDP in my game development cycle?**

-Once you have settled what your game’s purchasable in-app products will be.
+Once you have decided what your game’s purchasable in-app products will be.
 That’s typically towards the end of the dev cycle.
 It also means it’s easy to implement UDP in your back-catalogue games to give them a new lease of life on new app stores.

-**- I encounter an error message “Error: Permission Denied” when trying to generate the game client” in UDP Settings.
-What’s the problem?**

-Generating the client needs you to be the Owner of the organization.
-Manager and User can retrieve the client but cannot generate it.

 **- Do I need to rebuild my game when stores update their SDKs, or when new stores become available on UDP?**